-2) Improve Engagement and Decrease Dropout Rates
+2) Improve Course Engagement and Decrease Dropout Rates

 You don’t want your learners to leave midway through the course, right?
 So you have to keep them engaged throughout the entire course.
-Know their motivations, expectations, fears, and challenges, to think like they do, so you can say what they want to hear.
-This will help give you the clues on how to connect with them.
+Know their motivations, expectations, fears, and challenges, to think as they do, so you can say what they want to hear.
+This will help give you clues on how to connect with them.

 Let your learners know that you understand them—and that you’re here to help them.
 Here’s how:

 - Choose a few critical benefits of taking the course and refer to these often.
-Remind the learner how the lack of skill is hampering his climb the corporate ladder, and repeat.
+Remind the learner how the lack of skill is hampering his climb of the corporate ladder, and repeat.
 Being often reminded of the benefits of taking the course will keep the learner interested.

 - Write in a language that feels familiar and friendly to the learners.
 Use expressions that they are accustomed to hearing and analogies that they can relate to.
 Do not chide him for his woes; instead, show empathy.
 Assure him that his situation is not uncommon, and the solutions are right at hand.
 The adult learner wants to be talked to, not talked at.

 - Encourage exploration.
-Create opportunities within the eLearning course that allow learners to explore around.
+Create opportunities within the eLearning course that allows learners to explore around.
 For instance, make learners click images or buttons to find clues, or introduce quizzes to reinforce the learning.
 Your learner will naturally and enthusiastically “pull” information when you subtly guide him towards it instead of shoving content down his throat.

-3) Enhance Knowledge
+3) Enhance Knowledge Retention

 Each new learning experience builds on earlier knowledge.
 Optimize the learning experience you provide by tapping into the existing knowledge base of the learner.
 How?
 By conducting an Audience Analysis.
 This way you’ll find out what your learners know (their current knowledge level).